Fire Marshal Information

 Ask any Fire Marshal and they will tell you that many times the locks that are only to be used at night are still left on the door at 2:00 in the afternoon.
 Firemen responding to fires at night often lose their original way into the building (e.g. collapse of a ceiling) and have to rely on an auxiliary way out.
 Once again the emergency exit becomes the means of single motion free egress and the Fireman is trapped and dies.

 Isn’t Human life more important then losing inventory?

 Of course human life is paramount to the potential of inventory loss.
 However, many property/ business owners do not understand the potential for disaster when they use illegal locks to secure their exit doors.
 Building, Fire and Safety Inspectors enforce the codes that forbid these devices to be used but many times run up against a brick wall.
 Violations are found, summonses are issued, and violations are removed only to reappear in the near future.

 What Does Securitech Group, Inc. Do That Is So Different?

 Securitech Group, Inc. manufactures high security, multiple point exit locks that meet today’s Life Safety codes.
 Our locking systems are designed to be on the door twenty-four hours a day and always be in the correct mode for immediate emergency egress!
 Multiple point dead bolts stop the threat of forcible entry therefore eliminating the need for illegal locks to be added to the door.
 Life Safety and high security are evenly matched in our exit devices.

 How Does Securitech Group, Inc. Support The Fire, Building and Life Safety Community?

 Our goal is to help eliminate illegal locking devices on emergency exit doors.
 Endorsement of our products is not our goal in working with the Life Safety Community.
-Please feel free to call Securitech Group, Inc. atto discuss how we can best assist your department in making emergency exit doors safer.
+Please feel free to call Securitech Group, Inc. at 800-622-5625 to discuss how we can best assist your department in making emergency exit doors safer.